Come to our Open House

 Can I start at any time?

 YES!
-For the novice team, we welcome walk-ons at any time; no experience is necessary.
+For summer camps, you can register for any available session.
+During the regular season, we welcome novice walk-ons at any time; no experience is necessary.
 For our varsity teams, all rowers with a year or more of experience are welcome to walk on at any time.
 We welcome all athletes and all identities.

 Send us a message on any topic.
 We'll get back to you as soon as possible.